wsargent/slf4j-benchmark/README.md

 For Logback, when logging is enabled, CPU time depends heavily on the appender:

 * With a no-op appender, logging takes between 24 and 84 nanoseconds.
-* With a disruptor based async appender logging to console, between 150 and 350 nanoseconds.
+* With a disruptor based async appender logging to no-op, between 150 and 350 nanoseconds.
-* With a straight file appender, between 636 and 850 nanoseconds.
+* With a straight file appender with no immediate flush, between 636 and 850 nanoseconds.

+For Log4J 2, CPU time also depends on the appender:

+* With a no-op appender, logging takes between 135 and 244 nanoseconds.
+* With a disruptor based async appender logging to no-op, between 860 and 1047 nanoseconds.
+* With a straight file appender with buffered IO and no immediate flush, between 307 and 405 nanoseconds.

 There's no huge difference between Log4J 2 and Logback.
-Log4J 2 a bit slower in general -- the file appender is faster at 307 nanoseconds -- but these are nanoseconds we're talking about.
+1000 nanoseconds is 0.001 millisecond.
+A decent HTTP response takes around 70 - 100 milliseconds, and a decent HTTP framework will process around [10K requests a second](https://info.lightbend.com/white-paper-play-framework-the-jvm-architects-path-to-super-fast-web-app-register.html) on an AWS c4 instance.
+If you're using [event based logging](https://www.honeycomb.io/blog/how-are-structured-logs-different-from-events/), then you'll generate 10K logging events per second, per instance, and then you'll also have a smattering of errors and warnings on top of that in production.

 ### Throughput Benchmarks